Umuzi-org/ACN-syllabus/content/projects/data-science-specific/statistical-thinking/_index.md

 - know when to use which measure of central tendency.
 - describe different distributions and interpret a histogram.
 - know what outliers are and how they affect measures of central tendency and spread.
-- Interpret correlations from a graph and from the correlation coefficient
+- interpret correlations from a graph and from the correlation coefficient.

 ## Background material